OscarAspelin95/bioinformatics_with_rust/src/main/alignment/3_1_adding_traceback.md

                 AlignmentType::DeletionQuery,
             );

-            // Collect these into a vector.
+            // EDIT ME!
+Try switching the order of the
-            let previous_values: Vec<((usize, usize), usize, AlignmentType)> =
-                vec![match_or_mismatch, deletion_query, deletion_subject];
+            // elements and see if this changes the traceback. let previous_values: Vec<((usize, usize), usize, AlignmentType)> = vec![match_or_mismatch, deletion_query, deletion_subject];

-            // NOTE - depending on how we define the order of previous_values
-            // and our alignment costs, we might get different alignment results. let (previous_index, previous_value, alignment_type) =
+            let (previous_index, previous_value, alignment_type) =
                 previous_values.iter().min_by_key(|x| x.1).unwrap();